mobiata/MBCommon/README.md

     $ git clone git://github.com/mobiata/MBCommon.git

 Then, drag the entire repository to the Xcode project explorer.
 To use any of the functionality defined in MBCommon, simply `#import "MBCommon.h"` at the top of any of your source files.

+## Requirements

+MBCommon runs on iOS 4.0 and above or OS X 10.6 and above.

+## ARC Support

+MBCommon does not currently support [ARC (Automatic Reference Counting)][ARC].
+This may change in the future.
+For now, if you are using ARC in your own projects, you will need to set the `-fno-objc-arc` compiler flag on all MBCommon files.
+To do this:

+1. Launch Xcode for your project.
+2. Navigate to the "Builds Phases" tab of your target(s).
+3. Find all MBCommon source files and add `-fno-objc-arc` to the "Compiler Flags" column.

+## JSON Support

+MBCommon defines a couple of methods in `MBJSON.h` that allow MBCommon (and other Mobiata projects) to easily encode and decode `JSON` strings.
+These methods should work without configuration and will automatically use whatever JSON library you have included in your project.
+Or, if your project targets OS X 10.7 (Lion) or iOS 5, you don't need to include any library as [`NSJSONSerialization`](NSJSONSerialization) can be used.
+The currently supported JSON libraries are:

+* [JSONKit][JSONKit]
+* [SBJson][SBJson]

 ## Localization